Open Educational Resources

 How you can use, find, reuse and share open material can be found in the information and tips on the pages below!

-Using open material
+Using and citing open material

-Finding open content
+Finding open material

 Tips to find open teaching materials such as images, videos, textbooks, articles, and courses.